 Classroom strategies that acknowledge multiple intelligences and different learning styles;

 Frequent communication between teachers, students, and parents; and

 Student-led Conferences and narrative evaluations that address the student as a whole person, honoring effort and improvement as well as achievement.

 Our teachers understand that all of our students approach learning uniquely.
-We address those needs within our flexible yet rigorous curriculum and with the support of our teacher/advisors.
-Our understanding and appreciation of individual learning styles help shape the way we guide the education of our students.
+We address those needs within our flexible yet rigorous curriculum and with the support of our teachers/advisors.
+Our understanding and appreciation of individual learning styles help shape how we guide our students' education.
 At Wye River Upper School, we are committed to cultivating a growth mindset among all members of our community.
 We want our students to lean into discomfort and know the entire school is supporting them.
-We want our students to stretch themselves and grow, in all areas, at their own pace.
-We want our students to focus on working smarter, and understand that learning is a process and diligent work pays off.
+We want our students to stretch themselves and grow in all areas at their own pace.
+We want our students to focus on working smarter and understand that learning is a process and diligent work pays off.
 As staff members, we demonstrate this growth mindset for our students.
-We tell them when we are challenged by the material.
+We tell them when the material challenges us.
 We share what we are studying as a team (professional development) with them.
-And we make a point of sharing our thinking with them so they can see how we tackle challenges.
+We also share our thinking with them so they can see how we tackle challenges.